The Rise of Wearable Clothing in Healthcare: Trends and Opportunities

 Ethical Concerns and Data Privacy in Fashion Tech

-As smart clothes become more common, society will need to address these concerns.
+As smart clothes become more common, we need to address these concerns.
 It's about finding a balance between helpful tech and personal privacy.

 Future Directions: Innovations and Market Predictions in Wearable Clothing